-The problem with just going in and pleading guilty is you're going to lose control of what your sentence is going to be and you may not be able to bring forward some of the mitigating factors that you want the prosecutor and judge to consider before you are sentenced.
+The problem with just going in and pleading guilty is you're going to lose control of what your sentence is going to be, and you may not be able to bring forward some of the mitigating factors that you want the prosecutor and judge to consider before you are sentenced.

 Does Pleading Guilty Exclude Me From Getting Appellate Relief?

-What Are Some Alternatives To Pleading Guilty In My Criminal Case?
+What Are Some Alternatives To Pleading Guilty?

-It depends on what the circumstances are and what evidence they have against you.
-Your option is to fight by way of motions and by way of a jury trial.
-If the government has a weak case against you, then you’re going to have a good chance to win.
+If you're innocent and don't want to plead guilty, you can take your case to trial.
+If it applies to your case, your attorney can file a motion to get all the evidence suppressed.
+It depends on the circumstances and evidence they have against you.
+Your option is to fight by way of activities and a jury trial.
+If the government has a weak case against you, you will have an excellent chance to win.